10435

 Impact of content on SEO

-It's sort of a fun experiment with content we did, but you know creating comics and fun little games is just the tip of the iceberg.
-The life's not all fun and games, it's not just about drawing comics.
-When you're doing content marketing the strategy side is pretty important as well you need to have a like a bigger underlying strategy.
+It's sort of a fun experiment with content we did, but you know, creating comics and fun little games is just the tip of the iceberg.
+Life's not all fun and games; it's not just about drawing comics.
+When you're doing content marketing, the strategy side is pretty important; you need to have a bigger underlying strategy.
 So this is obviously what Toggl's content marketing model looks like:

 Toggl's Tips And Lessons On Using Content Marketing To Boost Organic Growth 16261788117669

 I would say the most important part for us is SEO.
 It forms the foundation of everything we do.
-Toggl already ranks really well for the keywords that are relevant to us, but it's important that we keep fighting for those keywords.
-We have an SEO manager working for the company, and her job is to basically do keyword research, figure out what words we need to rank for more and then produce, i.e., landing pages aimed at those keywords and get more traffic coming in.
+Toggl already ranks well for the keywords that are relevant to us, but it's important that we keep fighting for those keywords.
+We have an SEO manager working for the company, and her job is to do keyword research basically, figure out what words we need to rank for more, and then produce, i.e., landing pages aimed at those keywords and get more traffic coming in.

 We also hire freelancers from Upwork to help us write more articles because it doesn't always make sense to hire a full-time position in your team.
-If you need project-based work, our recommendation is to hire freelancers, but pay them well.
-Don't hire the cheap freelancers because then you get what you pay for.
+If you need project-based work, we recommend hiring freelancers, but pay them well.
+Don't hire cheap freelancers because then you get what you pay for.
 Good writers cost about 10 cents per word, and that's what we're paying right now for content writers.

-Here's an example of like how important SEO is:
+Here's an example of how important SEO is:

 Toggl's Tips And Lessons On Using Content Marketing To Boost Organic Growth 16261788117669

 The red line over there indicates the date (it was last year) when we hired the SEO manager to start doing more systematic SEO work.
-And since we hired her our search traffic and keyword rankings have been steadily going up.
+Since we hired her, our search traffic and keyword rankings have steadily increased.
 It's starting to strength trend upwards.

 But SEO, by the way, is a long-term challenge.
-So if you're looking to invest in SEO, keep in mind success is not going to come overnight.
-It might depend on how new your site is or how popular you are already.
-You might have to wait for a very long time before you see any results.
-Google's very smart, and thus it's very difficult to fool Google into thinking you're more popular than you really are.
+So if you're looking to invest in SEO, remember that success will not come overnight.
+It might depend on how new your site is or your already popular.
+You might have to wait very long before you see any results.
+Google's very smart, and thus it's tough to fool Google into thinking you're more popular than you are.

 The second important thing is promotion.
-We use Facebook and Reddit for that, and we have a dedicated person whose main responsibility is to make sure that we have content going out to social media every day.
+We use Facebook and Reddit for that, and we have a dedicated person whose main responsibility is ensuring we have content going out to social media every day.
 Her job is also to use the Facebook ad manager.
 Content very rarely works if you don't share it.

 There's an old Chinese riddle "if a tree falls in a forest and no one's around to hear it, does it make any sound?"
-It's the same with content if you write a great piece of content, but you don't share it with anybody it doesn't exist.
+It's the same with content if you write a great piece of content, but you don't share it with anybody.
+It doesn't exist.
 Promotion should be a big priority for you.
-And here at Toggl, we spent a lot of time on promotion.
-We spend more time on promotion and SEO than we do on creating those very high-impact popular content pieces.
+And here at Toggl, we spend a lot of time on promotion.
+We spend more time on promotion and SEO than creating high-impact, popular content pieces.

 I think that's probably the smartest insight I can give you today.
 We mostly use two promotion channels: